National Parks Service board member says mass resignation due to administration’s indifference

-A majority of the National Parks advisory board members resigned Monday night after what they describe as continued indifference from the Trump administration.
+A majority of the National Park Service advisory board members resigned Monday night after what they describe as continued indifference from the Trump administration.

 “We tried and failed to get the secretary’s attention,” said Gretchen Long, one of the members who resigned, on MSNBC.